saksham2001/saksham2001.github.io/_pages/about.md

 I have also had the privilege of leading the Avionics and Software departments at [Assailing Falcons](https://www.assailingfalcons.in), a team that achieved 3rd place Worldwide and 1st place in Asia in the SAE Aero Design Competition in 2021-2022.
 I also founded and chaired the [VIT Amateur Radio Club (VARC)](https://vitarc.github.io).

 In my free time, I love building and flying drones, capturing breathtaking footage that you can find [here](https://sakshambhutani.xyz/blog/tag/drone/).
-I'm also a licenced amateur radio operator (Callsign: VU3DTU) and an avid traveler.
+I'm also a licenced amateur radio operator in US and India (Callsigns: KD3AXL & VU3DTU) and an avid traveler.
 Per aspera ad astra 💫